-Your turbocharger boosts power and efficiency of your main engine, but it’s vital to stay on top of maintenance if you want to ensure low fuel consumption along with maximum reliability.
-Sticking to ABB Turbocharging’s maintenance and cleaning recommendations provided in your operation manual helps as you can see from our handy tips below.
+Your turbocharger boosts the power and efficiency of your main engine, but it’s vital to stay on top of maintenance if you want to ensure low fuel consumption along with maximum reliability.
+Sticking to Accelleron’s maintenance and cleaning recommendations provided in your operation manual and following the tips below will make a huge difference.

 Check U-tube manometer pressure

 Checking the pressure loss of the filter silencer is something you can do using the U-Tube manometer in front the turbocharger, and it could help you to avoid costs further down the road.
 If you see a pressure drop of more than 200mm H2O, it’s worth cleaning or replacing the filter mat, as ignoring the issue could result in lower performance or even surging, which can damage your turbocharger.